Aida Hadžialić

-Since 7 September 2019, she is the leader of the opposition in Stockholm County.
+Since 18 October 2022, she has been serving as the President of the Stockholm County Council.

 She holds a Master of Laws (LL.M.) from the University of Lund, Sweden.
-In 2014 she also began studies at the Stockholm School of Economics before becoming a member of the government.

-Hadžialić is an international Baccalaureate alumna, being fluent in Swedish, English and Bosnian.
+In 2014, she also began studies at the Stockholm School of Economics before becoming a member of the government.
+Hadžialić is an international baccalaureate alumna, being fluent in Swedish, English and Bosnian.

 She resigned from her position as a minister 13 August 2016 after a visit to Copenhagen whereafter she drove just above the legal alcohol limit on the Swedish bridgehead of the Øresund Bridge.
 The control indicated 0.2 per mille which was exactly on the limit.
 Hadžialić was however driving legally on the Danish side of the Øresund Bridge where the legal drinking limit is 0,5 per mille.

 She has on numerous occasions been voted as one of the most talented young leaders in Sweden.